Part III: Additional package install in Windows Subsystem for Linux (WSL)

 Visual Studio Code

-To use Visual Studio Code in WSL and connect from it using Windows, you need the Insider Version of Visual Studio Code.
+To use Visual Studio Code in WSL and connect to it using Windows as a frontend.

-Visual Studio Code Insiders is not available on Choco, download installer directly from https://code.visualstudio.com/insiders/
+Visual Studio Code Insiders is available in Choco, install with choco install vscode

-After installation, open WSL bash in any folder and type code-insiders .
+After installation, open WSL bash in any folder and type code .

 This will open the folder in Visual Studio Code and let VS Code connect to WSL.